Colex317/Project-4-Group-7_Diabetes_Prediction/README.md

 **Project Goal**

 The goal of the project is to create, optimize, and evaluate a machine-learning model that can achieve at least 75% classification accuracy or an R-squared value of 0.80 or higher.
-The project will involve the following key steps:
+The project will involve the following key steps below.

 ## Steps: